Jonathan2251/lbd/source/gpu.rst

   :align: center

   Creating 3D model and texturing

 After the next processing of shading, the vertices and edge line are covered with color (or remove edges), the model looks much more smooth [#shading]_.
 Furthermore, after texturing (texture mapping), the model looks real more [#texturemapping]_.

 To get to know how animation for a 3D modeling, please look video here [#animation1]_.
+In this series of video, you find the 3D modeling tools creating Java instead of C/C++ code of calling OpenGL api and shaders.
+Because Java can call OpenGL api through a wrapper library #joglwiki]_.

 3D Rendering
 ------------